DataJuggler/Simon/ReadMe.md

 spoken characters for free per month.
 This is probably roughly 10 - 15 hours of audio per month.

+# 12.5.2023: Version 1.4 New Feature - Pitch
+You can now select extra low, low, medium, default, high or extra high.
+As far as I can tell, Medium and Default are the same.
+You can also write [PitchName], if you want to type 'I am speaking in a [PitchName] pitch.
+[PitchName] will be replaced with a text friendly version of the pitch.

 # 11.20.2023: Version 1.3 New Feature - Spell Out
 Now you can add [Spellout.4] TEXT and the next word will be spelled out, with a 4 tenths of a second pause between each character.